-Above L. Metro shelves from our original newlywed cull provide storage and serve as a room divider.
+Above L. Low Metro shelves from our original newlywed cull provide storage and serve as a room divider in our bedroom.
+My beloved Ercol 23 which I covered in Ian Mankin Devon Stripe is my favorite place to read.
+See Midcentury Slipcovered Chairs for more chair inspiration.
 Above R: We created a mini dresser from painted Ikea Moppe Mini Drawers with a shelf below for support and a shelf on top to hold loose items.

-Above: Open storage using an Ikea system (discontinued) is very effective.
-We have one in each of the boys' rooms and in the living room as well.
+Above: Open storage using an Ikea system (discontinued) was a very effective and inexpensive way to put a closet in our bedroom.
+We use it in each of the boys' rooms and in the living room as well.
 Plastic storage boxes fit neatly underneath and above.

-Above: Two custom-built sheds in the garden provide storage and provide a backdrop for the outdoor room.
+Above: Two custom-built sheds in the garden provide storage and a backdrop for the outdoor room.